stevenrobertson/sd-docs/report/flame_algorithm.md

 Shear Matrix

-~   To perform sheer using the transformation matrix the matrix position
+~   To perform shear using the transformation matrix the matrix position
     $A_{0,1}$ should be modified (where $A$ is the matrix).
-By using the transformation matrix below and setting $Amount$ you effectively perform sheer of value $Amount$ on your vector space.
+By using the transformation matrix below and setting $Amount$ you effectively perform shear of value $Amount$ on your vector space.

     \begin{displaymath}
     \begin{vmatrix}